 effects (an area in which the use of CGI has become quite common), CGI simply can't pull that off.
 It's always jarring, it always calls immediate attention to

 itself, it always just looks like animation, no matter how well done, and, as can happen with a badly executed practical effect, it

 distances the viewer from the movie.
 While CGI can render inanimate objects that can't be readily distinguished from the real thing, animated CGI characters can be very hit-or-miss; if they more closely resemble something with which we're familiar in the real world, they can seem particularly dodgy.
-CGI can deliver wonderful stylized fantasy worlds, but an abundance of it is often jarring if plopped down in a world more similar to our own.
+CGI can deliver wonderful stylized fantasy worlds but an abundance of it is often jarring if plopped down in a more familiar world.
 A world that is a mirror of our own but rendered via CGI can be particularly bad, a soulless cartoon.

 These and other limitations are often ignored by filmmakers, particularly in high-profile Hollywood releases.

 Over the years, the Hollywood studios came to be quite dependent upon their

 annual blockbusters to keep their lights on.
 These films became their

 "tentpoles."
 The lessons from films like TOD--that effects-laden,

 rapid-fire action setpieces can sell even a substandard movie and that mass audiences aren't even remotely as picky about plausibility as everyone had assumed--collided with the CGI revolution in a terrible way.
 Just as the studios were learning that quality didn't really matter that much and that mere spectacle (backed by largescale marketing) was enough to generate obscene amounts of money, CGI delivered into their hands a technology that enabled them to put on screen just about anything.
 Spectacle without limits.